drawwithcode/2020-undefined/README.md

 # A Connected Garden
-A Connected Garden is a project built within the course [Creative Coding](https://drawwithcode.github.io/2020/) at the Politecnico di Milano.
+*A Connected Garden* is a project built within the course [Creative Coding](https://drawwithcode.github.io/2020/) at the Politecnico di Milano.
 It makes use of the [p5.js](https://p5js.org) library and [Mappa.js](https://mappa.js.org).
 In addition, [firebase](https://mappa.js.org) is used to store the data while [tailwindcss](https://github.com/tailwindlabs/tailwindcss) takes care of most of the styling.

-# Table of Contents
+# :compass: Table of Contents
 1. [How to Run](#how-to-run)
 2. [About the Project](#about-the-project)
 3. [Design Challenges](#design-challenges)